atk4/dsql/CONTRIBUTING.md

  - commit your code.
 Name your commits consistently.
 See [https://github.com/atk4/dsql/commits/develop](https://github.com/atk4/dsql/commits/develop)
  - use multiple comments if necessary.
 I recommend you to use "Github Desktop", where you can even perform partial file commits.
  - once commits are done run `git feature publish fix-psr-compatibility`.

+## Create Pull Request

  - Go to [http://github.com/atk4/dsql](http://github.com/atk4/dsql) and create Pull Request
+ - In the description of your pull request, use screenshots of new functionality or examples of new code.
  - Go to #dsql on our Slack and ask others to review your PR.
+ - Allow others to review.
+Never Merge your own pull requests.

 ## If you do not have access to atk4/dsql